 Tube was first shown in 2015 in Austria and has since been set up in 6 more locations around Europe.
 The installation is a hybrid of art and design– a kind of "social sculpture" in the shape of a giant spider's web that stretches in all directions, circles around the pillars and breaks the straight lines of the room with irregular diagonals.

 Tube at The Textile Museum of Sweden

-Like all works by Numen / For Use, the installation is adapted to the room and at the Textile Museum it will consist of two tunnels of 48 and 74 meters respectively.
+Like all works by Numen / For Use, the installation is adapted to the room and at the Textile Museum it consist two tunnels of 48 and 74 meters respectively.
 The material is a safety net of polypropylene rope that has been sewn together by hand to shape the tunnels.
 Safety is important and the construction is carefully calculated so that 5 people can climb in each tunnel at a time.

 is a collaborative design studio based in Vienna and Zagreb consisting of the three industrial designers Sven Jonke, Christoph Katzler and Nikola Radeljković.
 Originally focusing on functional and simplistic furniture design in the late 1990s, the trio has come to work increasingly artistically and conceptually.
 They have made scenography for theaters around Europe, big-scale “total design” projects, as well as experimental works in the borderland between art and design that often consist of simple materials such as tape, rope, nets and carpets.
 Numen/For Use has won several international awards for both their industrial design and scenography and has participated in numerous exhibitions in Europe, America and Asia.
 In Sweden, they have shown the installation Tape at Färgfabriken in Stockholm (2012), Örebro Open Art (2013) and in Wanås (2022).